Updated: May 25

 It really can be that simple.
 But is it?

-When I think about #metoo and what companies should do to prevent a toxic environment, I realize that, in reality, they mostly just try to suppress the system of a toxic environment, rather than eliminating it.
-They to tell you to update your policies and procedures, or revise your handbook or train all employees on the warning signs of sexual harassment.
+When I think about #metoo and what companies should do to prevent a toxic environment, I realize that, in reality, they mostly just try to suppress the system of a toxic environment, rather than eliminate it.
+They tell you to update your policies and procedures, or revise your handbook or train all employees on the warning signs of sexual harassment.

 As a mom of three boys, I’ve realized that I can do more on the Home-front to win this battle than in the corporate office.